 The Difficulty of Knowing What's Actually in Your Rose Toy

 The unfortunate reality is that the rose toy industry is unregulated.
-And because there's no regulation, it means that there's no way to know what you're getting when you purchase a rose toy.
+And because there's no regulation, there's no way to know what you're getting when you purchase a rose toy.

-The biggest concern with sex toys is that they're not regulated by the FDA.
+The biggest concern with sex toys is that the FDA does not regulate them.
 They're considered "medical devices," but they don't have to follow the same rules as other medical devices.
-For example, they don't have to be tested before going on the market — and even if they are tested, manufacturers can choose not to disclose what chemicals were used during testing or even whether their products were tested at all!
+For example, they don't have to be tested before going on the market — and even if they are tested, manufacturers can choose not to disclose what chemicals were used during testing or even whether their products were tested!

 The difficulty of knowing what's actually in your rose toy comes down to two things:

 - The lack of regulations.
-There are no federal or state laws regarding the manufacturing and sale of sex toys or other adult products.
-In fact, some states have laws against selling them!
+There are no federal or state laws regarding the manufacturing and selling of sex toys or other adult products.
+Some states have laws against selling them!

 - The lack of transparency from manufacturers and retailers.
-There's often no way to know whether or not your products have been tested for safety (or even if they contain any ingredients at all). they might not provide enough information about them — especially if they're trying to avoid FDA regulation by making cosmetic claims instead of medical claims.
+There's often no way to know whether or not your products have been tested for safety (or even if they contain any ingredients).
+They might not provide enough information about them — especially if they're trying to avoid FDA regulation by making cosmetic claims instead of medical claims.

 What Should I Look for When Buying a Vibrator?